NomicFoundation/hardhat/docs/guides/create-task.md

 100 ETH
 ```

-And there you have it.
-Your first fully functional Hardhat task, allowing you to interact with the Ethereum blockchain in an easy way.
+And there you have it, your first fully functional Hardhat task, allowing you to interact with the Ethereum blockchain in an easy way.

 ## Advanced usage